analytiq-hub/analytiq-hub.github.io/index.md

 # Analytiq Hub

-* Data+AI language models for the enterprise
+* Data+AI language models for the Enterprise
 * Computer vision AI
 * Multi-modal AI
-* At scale, on customer premises and on customer VPC
+* At scale, on customer premises, and on customer VPC